 During the First War of Scottish Independence, King Edward I of England himself resided at the abbey in 1300, while campaigning in Galloway.
 After 50 years of warfare in the region, however, the abbey was left in a dilapidated state.

-Archibald Douglas, 3rd Earl of Douglas, became a major benefactor of the abbey in the foyrteenth c entury.
+Archibald Douglas, 3rd Earl of Douglas, became a major benefactor of the abbey in the fourteenth century.
 He financed repair work and the rebuilding of the abbey.
-Again the abbey suffered and fell into ruin, sadly the graves of the foundress and her husband were lost.
+Once again the abbey suffered and fell into ruin, after Archibald died.
+Sadly the graves of the foundress and her husband were lost.

 The abbey continued in quiet obscurity until it was eventually suppressed in the Scottish Reformation.

 A 14th century prayer book known as The Sweetheart Abbey Breviary, is now in the National Library of Scotland in Edinburgh.